microsoft/UniVL/README.md

-*WORK IN PROGRESS ...*

 The implementation of paper [**UniVL: A Unified Video and Language Pre-Training Model for Multimodal Understanding and Generation**](https://arxiv.org/abs/2002.06353).

 UniVL is a **video-language pretrain model**.
 It is designed with four modules and five objectives for both video language understanding and generation tasks.
 It is also a flexible model for most of the multimodal downstream tasks considering both efficiency and effectiveness.

 # Preliminary
-Excute below scripts in the main folder firstly.
+Execute below scripts in the main folder firstly.
+It will avoid *download conflict* when doing distributed pretrain.
 ```
 mkdir modules/bert-base-uncased
 cd modules/bert-base-uncased/